-Well I hope this helps all you mothers, fathers, babysitters, aunties, uncles… out there.
+Well I hope this helps all you be more prepared for you next family hiking trip.
 I’ve learned from all of my hikes and still learn from each one something new.
-Kids always keep you on the go and each hike there’s something new.
+Kids always keep you on the go.
 It might be something small like maybe I should try this snack and see how long she lasts before she says I’m hungry again, to something like how much water should I bring?
 Or maybe I should keep some alcohol wipes on me and band-aids.
 It’s different for everyone but this is what usually works best for me.
-Feel free to comment below with your tips and tricks or even packing list for your keiki (children) hiking adventures.
-I love to read comments and feedback.
-If you like this post feel free to share it with your family and friends. 🙂
+Feel free to comment below with your tips and tricks or even packing list for your family hiking adventures.
+I would love to hear what works for you.

 Disclaimer: There are affiliate links on this post.
 I will receive a small commission at no additional charge to you.
 This pay will go towards any blog expenses.
 Thank you for your support.